Is Sewer Line Repair Covered by Insurance?

 Sewers may get clogged or fail after years of use.
 When this happens, homeowners turn to plumbers to solve their problems.
 Repairs often cost a significant amount of money.
 If your home is insured, you might be wondering whether your policy covers sewer line repairs.
-Here, we show you what home insurance can cover and whether your insurer will pay for any repairs to your home’s sewer line in Hampton Roads, VA.
+Here, we show you what home insurance can cover and whether your insurer will pay for any repairs to your home’s sewer line.

 Does Home Insurance Cover Sewer Lines?